If you have any questions that are NOT answered below, please contact Jeff Preast via E-mAIL or at 304-391-5000

 WHAT ARE Financial Aid SCHOLARSHIPS?

 We believe that all youth should have the opportunity to participate in our Life Skills Experience regardless of financial status.
-As a non-profit organization, The First Tee of West Virginia raises funds to provide need-based financial-aid to any child who would like to participate but would not otherwise be able to.
+As a non-profit organization, First Tee West Virginia raises funds to provide need-based financial-aid to any child who would like to participate but would not otherwise be able to.

 HOW DO I APPLY FOR A FINANCIAL AID SCHOLARSHIP?